 Check out these Gator Bucket items to do!

-If you have committed to becoming a Gator, there are a few things that you might want to check out over your next for years at UF.
+If you have committed to becoming a Gator, there are a few things that you might want to check out over your next four years at UF.
 Consider them part of your induction to Gator-dom.
-Some are just plain fun and others sort of obvious.
+Some are unexpected fun, while others are sort of obvious.
 Either way, your time at UF shouldn’t only be about studying.
-Life is all about healthy balance and you’ll be so happy you went looking for all there is to UF and Gainesville.
+Life is all about healthy balance and you’ll be so happy you went looking for all there is to UF and Gainesville beyond the classroom.
 Check out our “bucket list.”

-Participate in Dance Marathon – Dance the night away and be a fundraiser at the same time.
+Participate in the Dance Marathon – Dance the night away and be a fundraiser at the same time.
 More information can be found here.

 Head to Paynes Prairie Preserve State Park for a day – Florida’s first state preserve and a National Natural Landmark.
-Eight trails offer visitors the opportunity to hike, horseback ride, bicycle.
-More than 20 distinct biological communities provide an array of habitats for wildlife and livestock including alligators (this is near UF), bison, horses and more than 270 species of birds.
+Eight trails offer visitors the opportunity to hike, horseback ride and bicycle.
+More than 20 distinct biological communities provide an array of habitats for wildlife and livestock including alligators (this IS near UF), bison, horses, and more than 270 species of birds.
 Open 365 days a year from 8 am to sundown. $6.00 per vehicle, limit 2-8 people per vehicle. $4 single-occupant vehicle.
 Other fees apply for full-facility camping.

-Lake Wauburg – Located eight miles south of campus on Highway 441, Lake Wauburg North Park and South Shore offers UF students, faculty and staff a place to relax and enjoy the great outdoors.
-Many activities are available including boating, swimming, volleyball, stand-up paddleboarding, water skiing, and wakeboarding, climbing wall and more.
+Lake Wauburg – Located eight miles south of campus on Highway 441, Lake Wauburg North Park and South Shore offers UF students, faculty and staff a place to relax and enjoy the great Florida outdoors.
+Many activities are available including boating, swimming, volleyball, stand-up paddleboarding, water skiing, wakeboarding, a climbing wall and more.
 Admission and activities are free with a Gator 1 Card.
 A Gator 1 Cardholder may bring up to four guests.

 Tubing down Ichetucknee Springs or Ginnie Springs.
-This is a definite must to rent a tube and float down the river.
-You can stop along the way on the side to jump from one of the many trees.
+This is a definite must!
+Rent a tube and float down the river; you can even stop along the way to swing and jump from one of the many trees.
 Rent tubes or bring your own tube or raft.